Paolo Nutini: Last Night in the Bittersweet (2022–present)

 Over eight years following the release of Caustic Love, Nutini announced on 11 May 2022 that his fourth studio album, Last Night in the Bittersweet, would be released on 1 July 2022.
 Alongside the announcement, he released two songs from the album, titled "Through the Echoes" and "Lose It".
 On 8 July 2022, he headlined TRNSMT festival.

 Media appearances

-On Hogmanay 2006, Nutini appeared on BBC Scotland's Hogmanay Live celebrations after the official celebrations in Princes Street Gardens were cancelled at short notice due to abysmal weather.
+On Hogmanay 2006, Nutini appeared on BBC Scotland's Hogmanay Live celebrations after the official celebrations in Princes Street Gardens were cancelled at short notice due to bad weather.
 He performed several songs in the Great Hall of Edinburgh Castle for the TV audience with little or no rehearsal.
 On Wednesday 11 April 2007, Nutini performed in a concert that was streamed live via MSN Music.